vipulnaik/working-drafts/ark/arithmetic-of-density.md

 ## 5. What this says about the open problems

-**Open Problem 2 (raise δ₀^odd above 1/9)** is now sharply posed: it asks for an odd-n family whose cap exceeds 1/9, i.e. something better than balanced three parts. §2.1 says where to look — fusion beats splitting by a factor of F, so the target is a configuration that fuses at odd n more aggressively than n = 3·(prime power) allows.
-This is a mechanism question, not a sieve question, and §3.3 explains why more Hardy–Littlewood input cannot substitute.
+**Open Problem 2** needs restating, per §3.3.
+Its constant δ₀^odd ≈ 0.049 is the ceiling of the three-block chain family, which the enumeration selects exactly once in 1,672 values; the family that actually serves odd n caps at **1/9 for n ≡ 1 (mod 4)** and **≈ 0.0858 for n ≡ 3 (mod 4)**.
+So the problem is not to beat 0.049 — that is already done, subject to the local-solubility check §3.3 flags — but to **exceed 1/9 strictly**, which is what Theorem E.1 needs and which the 2c + r family approaches without attaining.
+Per §2.1 the place to look is fusion, which beats splitting by a factor of F; the target is a configuration that fuses at odd n more aggressively than n = 3·(prime power) allows.
+That is a mechanism question, and §3.4 explains why more Hardy–Littlewood input cannot substitute.

 **Open Problem 9(a) (k ≤ 3)** is the statement that the four-part cap 1/16 is never the best available.
 By §2.2 the four-part family is only in play below density 1/16, and by §2.3 that means ω(n) ≥ 3 and no good two- or three-part representation — a triple coincidence whose predicted frequency is the natural next computation.
+Note that the revised odd-n ceilings of §3.2 are both **above** 1/16, so on that footing the residue is closed for odd n as well as even, leaving only the local-solubility gap.

 **Open Problem 9(b) (the collapse below 1/9)** lives exactly in the regime where the three-part family is the best available.
 That is why it is an odd-n problem, and why δ₀^odd > 1/9 would close it: at density above 1/9 the three-part family is no longer optimal, so the configurations that create the difficulty do not arise.